-Unfortunately, staff turnover at 22.5% is on the high side and at odds with the school's statements on the importance of their teachers "Qualified and trained teachers are fundamental to the success of an educational structure.
+Unfortunately, staff turnover at 30% in 2018 was very much on the high side for a largely Asian staffed school and at odds with the school's statements on the importance of their teachers "Qualified and trained teachers are fundamental to the success of an educational structure.
 At Good Will School, we value our teachers and recognise the importance of empowering them with new learning and teaching strategies because a well-informed, motivated and trained teacher makes all the difference in a classroom".

 What the inspectors say

 Rated Good in 2016-17, unfortunately GWCPS was downgraded to Acceptable in its most recent ADEK inspection in 2018-19.

 As a result of the Covid 19 pandemic, the inspection scheduled for 2020-21 did not take place.
 Instead, in common with all UAE private and public schools, GWCPS undertook a Distance Learning Evaluation and in May 2021, announced that it had achieved the highest Developed rating.